BGWEB08/Password-validation-with-HTML-CSS-and-JavaScript./README.md

 # Password Validation

-Password Validation is a simple web tool that validates passwords based on the following criteria:
-- Length more than 5
-- Length less than 10
-- Contains numerical character
-- Contains special character

-When a password meets all of these criteria, it changes color from red to green, indicating that it's valid.
+Password Validation is a simple web tool that validates passwords based on the following criteria.
+When a password meets all of the criteria, its color changes from red to green, indicating that it is valid.

 ## Features